History of Galloway

-The Galloway Forest Park covers much of the forestry Commission's holdings in the Galloway Hills.
-Some 250 square miles (670 sq km) of land was designated as a Forest Park in 1943.
-Although the Forestry Commission's primary purpose is to produce timber, not all the land has been planted.
-There are no plantations on the highest hills, where the trees simply do not thrive, nor have all the boggy valleys been planted, even though they would support forest cover.
+Galloway Forest Park is the largest Forest Park in Scotland covering 774 sq.Km (299 sq. miles) and was designated in 1947.
+It embraces much of Forestry and Land Scotland’s (formerly Forestry Commission Scotland) holdings in the Galloway Hills.
+Although its primary purpose is to produce commercial timber (500,000 tons/year) not all the land is under tree plantations.
+There are no plantations on the higher hills where trees simply do not thrive, nor have all the boggy valleys been planted, although they would support tree cover.

-In recent years the visitor centres at Kirroughtree, Clatteringshaws and Stroan Bridge have been developed to provide first class facilities in the heart of the park.
+In recent years the visitor centres at Kirroughtree, Clatteringshaws and Glentrool have been developed to provide first class facilities in the heart of the park.